4.1 Types of Tissues

 - Identify the various types of tissue membranes and the unique qualities of each

 The term tissue is used to describe a group of cells that are similar in structure and perform a specific function.
-Histology is the the field of study that involves the microscopic examination of tissue appearance, organization, and function.
+Histology is the field of study that involves the microscopic examination of tissue appearance, organization, and function.

 Tissues are organized into four broad categories based on structural and functional similarities.
 These categories are epithelial, connective, muscle, and nervous.
 The primary tissue types work together to contribute to the overall health and maintenance of the human body.
 Thus, any disruption in the structure of a tissue can lead to injury or disease.